 Bought Your Car Through a Broker or Supermarket?
 Here’s How You Can Still Claim

-Guide 12 December 2025
+Guide 15 December 2025

 headshot of Chris Roy, Product and Marketing Director of Reclaim247 Chris Roy

-Can I Claim PCP Mis-Selling Through a Broker or Supermarket?
+Can I Claim PCP Mis-Selling Through a Broker or Supermarket

 Yes, you can claim even if you had a PCP through a broker, a car supermarket or a marketplace.
 Drivers often wrongly think the rules on mis-selling only apply to traditional dealerships.
 The FCA rules apply to all intermediaries in car finance.
 The key point is that the finance provider, not the dealer or broker, is ultimately responsible for ensuring fair disclosure and compliance.
 This means that whether your agreement was handled by a broker, purchased via a car supermarket, or even selected online, you remain eligible to submit a PCP claims UK complaint if you suspect PCP mis-selling.
-Dealership closure or online-only arrangements do not prevent you from seeking compensation or pursuing a car finance claim through recognised channels.
+Dealership closure or online-only arrangements do not prevent you from seeking compensation or pursuing a car finance refund claim through recognised channels.

 Why Location Doesn’t Matter